TSiu88/SweetAndSavoryTreats/README.md

 3. Click clone the [repository](https://github.com/TSiu88/SweetAndSavoryTreats.git) from my [GitHub page](https://github.com/TSiu88) to copy the repository link
 4. Use a command line interface to type `git clone (repository-link-here)` to copy the project into the current folder and then move into the repository's directory that was just created with `cd (project-name-here)`
 5. Start up a local server by opening MySQL Workbench and adding a `MySQL Connections` using the default IP address and Port (IP 127.0.0.1, Port 3306), username (root), and password from setup.
-6. Construct the database by entering in the following lines under the `Query 1` section and then clicking execute:
-  >
-    CREATE DATABASE tiffany_siu;
-    USE tiffany_siu;
-    CREATE TABLE stylists (id serial PRIMARY KEY, name VARCHAR(255));
-    CREATE TABLE clients (id serial PRIMARY KEY, description VARCHAR(255));
-7. Run `dotnet restore` and `dotnet build` in command line interface of the repository's main project directory
+6. Run `dotnet restore` and `dotnet build` in command line interface of the repository's main project directory
-8. Run `dotnet run` to start up the program in the command line interface
+7. Run `dotnet run` to start up the program in the command line interface
-9. Type the URL listed under "Now listening on:" into a web browser to run
+8. Type the URL listed under "Now listening on:" into a web browser to run

 ## Other Technologies Used